How to get into the tech industry

 Tech leaders share their words of wisdom on breaking into the tech industry

-Liz Beavers, senior sales engineer ITSM at SolarWinds, began her foray into a career in the tech industry began with a career change from her comfortable communication and public relations role.
-Once she stepped into the industry, she realized just many job opportunities tech companies offered, so Beavers rolled up her sleeves and honed her new skills in the tech industry so she could land a gig as a sales engineer.
+Liz Beavers, senior sales engineer ITSM at SolarWinds, entered a career in tech by jumping from her comfortable communication and public relations role.
+As she entered the industry, she realized the numerous tech job opportunities available.
+So, Beavers rolled up her sleeves and honed her new skills in the tech industry so she could land a gig as a sales engineer.

 "Over time, I found that I was hungry to learn more about the technology, pushing the boundaries past the 'norm' of what our product supported and that I truly enjoyed solving problems," Beavers says.
 "This led me to take the next step in technology as a sales engineer.
 As a sales engineer, I was challenged to understand the intricacies not only of our platform but of the IT world and with that came the opportunity for certifications, like ITIL 4."